sebastianotronto/nissy/README.md

 |Full (~720Mb)|[full.zip](https://math.uni.lu/tronto/nissy/nissy-tables-full.zip)|[full.tar.gz](https://math.uni.lu/tronto/nissy/nissy-tables-full.tar.gz)|
 |No huge table (~90Mb)|[nohuge.zip](https://math.uni.lu/tronto/nissy/nissy-tables-nohuge.zip)|[nohuge.tar.gz](https://math.uni.lu/tronto/nissy/nissy-tables-nohuge.tar.gz)|

-extract the archive and copy the `tables` folder into `NISSIDATA` (paste there the whole folder, not the single files).
-The `nohuge` files are much smaller and do not contain the huge pruning table for the optimal solver.
+extract the archive and copy the tables folder into `NISSIDATA` (paste there the whole folder, not file by file).
+The "nohuge" files are much smaller and do not contain the huge pruning table for the optimal solver.

 ## Structure of the code